-Ontario Heritage Trust 10 Adelaide Street East Toronto, Ontario M5C 1J3
+Ontario Heritage Trust

+10 Adelaide Street East

+Toronto, Ontario

+M5C 1J3

+registrar@heritagetrust.on.ca

-TAKE NOTICE that Council for the City of Toronto intends to designate the property, including the lands, buildings and structures thereon known municipally as 545 Lake Shore Boulevard West under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
+TAKE NOTICE that Council for the City of Toronto passed Designation By-law 80-2022 on February 2 and 3, 2022, which designates the lands, buildings and structures known municipally as 545 Lake Shore Boulevard West (including active entrances at 525 and 535 Lake Shore Boulevard West and 11, 13, and 15 Bathurst Street) under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
 1990, c.O.18, as amended, as a property of cultural heritage value or interest.